astronomer/docs/astro/set-up-data-lineage.md

 When you run a task in Airflow that interacts with Snowflake, the query tag allows each task to be directly matched with the Snowflake query or queries that are run by that task.
 If the task fails, for example, you can look up the Snowflake query that was executed by that task and reduce the time required to troubleshoot the task failure.

-To emit lineage data from Snowflake:
+To emit lineage metadata from Snowflake:

 1. Add a Snowflake connection to Airflow.
 See [Snowflake connection](https://airflow.apache.org/docs/apache-airflow-providers-snowflake/stable/connections/snowflake.html).
 2. Run an Airflow DAG or task with the [`SnowflakeOperator`](https://registry.astronomer.io/providers/snowflake/modules/snowflakeoperator) or `SnowflakeOperatorAsync`.
 This operator is officially supported by OpenLineage and does not require additional configuration.
-If you don't run Airflow on Astro, see [Extract lineage data from external systems to Astro](#extract-lineage-data-from-external-systems-to-Astro).
+If you don't run Airflow on Astro, see [Extract lineage metadata from external systems to Astro](#extract-lineage-data-from-external-systems-to-Astro).

 #### Data collected